vislee/ngx_http_waf_module/README.markdown

 Set the location rules.

-You can set the whitelist disable of the general rules of the specified IDs.
+Also, you can set the whitelist disable of the general rules of the specified IDs.

 The whitelist rule format:
 ```nginx